Call for Papers: Annual Conflict & Change PhD Workshop 2026

 The workshop focuses on the work of early career researchers, provides an opportunity to receive feedback from senior academics from the Conflict & Change research cluster at UCL, and fosters a strong community engaged in cutting-edge research.
 The workshop will be held on 18th-19th May, 2026.
 Supported and hosted by the Conflict & Change research cluster at the UCL Department of Political Science, the workshop brings together doctoral students from various disciplines in the social sciences, humanities, and beyond, such as political science, economics, sociology, geography, and computer science.
 Papers on all issues related to peace and conflict, contentious politics, mobilisation, institutional change, human rights, and migration are welcome.

 The two-day workshop will take place in London at UCL’s Bloomsbury campus and will feature research presentations and discussions, a keynote speech, a workshop dinner, and additional opportunities to socialize.
-Unfortunately, we cannot provide any funding for travelling and accommodation at this time.
+Unfortunately, we cannot guarantee any funding for travelling and accommodation at this time.

-Please submit an abstract (no more than 250 words) by 12th January via the link below.
+Please submit an abstract (no more than 250 words) by 15th February via the link below.
 For questions and enquiries, please contact Seth MacCutcheon (seth.maccutcheon.24@ucl.ac.uk).